-The Retreat resides on 12.5 acres of the lower end of an original 48-acre homestead that is completely surrounded by national forest.
-There are two streams that flow through the property – Dry Blue Creek and Frieborn Creek.
+The Retreat resides on 12.5 acres of the lower end of an original 48-acre homestead that is completely surrounded by National Forest.
+There are two streams that flow through the property – Dry Blue Creek and Frieborn Creek, which converge in a crossing as you enter the Retreat.
 Dry Blue runs all year, and just below the Retreat property boundary, the Campbell Blue and the Dry Blue flow together to form the Blue River.
-The retreat is situated in a riparian area that contains walnut, cottonwood, ponderosa pine, alder, willow, box elder, oak and juniper.
+The Retreat is situated in a riparian area that contains walnut, cottonwood, ponderosa pine, alder, willow, box elder, oak and juniper.

 The guest cabins face Frieborn Creek and Dry Blue Creek.
 Guests can enjoy the sound of the flowing river and a star filled night sky.
 At an elevation of 6,400 feet our summer temperatures provide a pleasant relief from the desert heat.
 Summer temperatures range from approximate daytime high of 80ºF to nighttime low of 40ºF.